Practice Security Questions Now

 - Security scenarios for AZ-305 are frequently mapped to Domain 1 (25-30%), Domain 4 (25-30%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Security interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Security interacts with identity, networking, governance, or monitoring patterns rather than appearing as an isolated question.

-- When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Expert) and managed-service best practices.
+- When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Expert) and vendor best practices.

 High-Value Security Concepts